Governance in Australia Survey 2019

 Report Details: Trudy Dantis and Stephen Reid, Governance in Australia Survey 2019: A Report to the Implementation Advisory Group (Canberra: Australian Catholic Bishops Conference, December 2019).

-The finding of the study helped provide reliable information to assist the deliberations of the IAG in identifying areas in which the governance and management structures of dioceses and parishes in the Church in Australia assist or impede the attainment of accountability, transparency, consultation and lay men and women’s participation and co-responsibility in decision-making processes.
+The findings of the study helped provide reliable information to assist the deliberations of the IAG in identifying areas in which the governance and management structures of dioceses and parishes in the Church in Australia assist or impede the attainment of accountability, transparency, consultation and lay men and women’s participation and co-responsibility in decision-making processes.
 The findings also helped identify principles and examples of governance that facilitate best practices in management and administration.
 Ultimately, this research will inform ongoing discussion and future decision-making regarding the governance and management structures and practices of the Catholic Church in Australia.